-So, what does an Ideal Cut diamond ring even mean?
-Historically speaking, the Ideal diamond cut was the invention of a man named Marcel Tolkowsky, who was a young engineering student from a prominent family of diamond cutters in Belgium.
-In the early 1900s, Tolkowsky published a doctoral thesis detailing how to achieve the most possible brilliance in a diamond.
+So, what is an Ideal Cut diamond?
+Historically speaking, the Ideal Cut was the invention of Marcel Tolkowsky, a young engineering student from a prominent family of diamond cutters in Belgium.
+In the early 1900s, Tolkowsky published a doctoral thesis detailing how to achieve the most brilliance in a diamond.
 Through his studies on the physics of light, he created a formula for the specific proportions that, at the time, allowed a diamond to achieve its maximum fire and brilliance.
-This research was groundbreaking in Tolkowsky’s day and lead to the development of diamond cuts like the Old European cut.
-Tolkowsky’s Ideal Cut round diamond was the original forebearer of today’s Round Brilliant diamonds.
+This research was groundbreaking in Tolkowsky’s day and led to the development of diamond cuts like the Old European cut.
+Tolkowsky’s Ideal Cut round diamond was the original forebearer of today’s round brilliant diamonds.

 The Proportions of an Ideal Cut Diamond

 In his initial research, Tolkowsky created strict parameters for Ideal Cut diamond proportions.
 Expressly, the crown angle must be 34.5 degrees, the pavilion angle must be 40.75 degrees, the total depth must be 59.3 percent and the table must be 53 percent.
 These distinct specifications enhanced brilliance, which is the amount of the white light reflected, and created more fire, which is the separation of white light into its spectral colors, than previous diamond-cutting techniques.